In the ICU, every second matters and so does every line of documentation.

 - Used for critically ill or injured patients requiring continuous attention.

-- Documentation must include total time, interventions performed, and medical decision-making.
+- Documentation must include total critical care time, high-complexity medical decision-making, interventions performed, and the patient’s life-threatening condition. .

 Common pitfalls: